Food Without Integrity: Chipotle Sued for Labor Law Violations

 The lawsuit also accuses Chipotle of violating the Earned Safe and Sick Time Act which guarantees paid time off from work for an employee or their family member who was the victim of stalking, human trafficking, or sexual offenses.
 Not only was Chipotle’s sick leave policy “inconsistent” and “confusing,” but employees were forced to find their own substitutes for time off.

 This lawsuit illustrates a reoccurring trend in employment law that New York City is trying to combat.
 Not only are fast-food workers more susceptible to violent customer abuses, but they are regularly and disproportionately the victims of wage theft, overtime violations, and wrongful termination.
 In the lawsuit’s announcement, Mayor de Blasio said, “In New York City, predictable schedules for fast food and retail workers are a right, not a privilege.
 No corporation can get away with blatantly violating the rights of New York City workers without consequences.”

 Seek Legal Assistance

-If you are the victim of wage theft or overtime violations in the fast-food industry, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If you are the victim of wage theft or overtime violations in the fast-food industry, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646)430-7930 to schedule a free case evaluation and receive experienced legal counsel.